Paymaster of the Forces

 The Paymaster of the Forces was a position in the British government.
-The office was established in 1661, one year after the Restoration of the Monarchy to King Charles II, and was responsible for part of the financing of the British Army, in the improved form created by Oliver Cromwell during the Commonwealth.
+The office was established in 1661, one year after the Restoration of the Monarchy to Charles II of England, and was responsible for part of the financing of the British Army, in the improved form created by Oliver Cromwell during the Commonwealth.
 The full title was Paymaster-General of His Majesty's Forces.
-It was abolished in 1836, near the end of the reign of King William IV, and was replaced by the new post of Paymaster General.
+It was abolished in 1836, near the end of the reign of William IV, and was replaced by the new post of Paymaster General.